jfayot/replaceCesiumDefaultValue/README.md

 It worked as is for the [Cesium](https://github.com/CesiumGS/cesium) project, but you might need to adapt it for your personal use case.
 Some known limitations are:

 - comments inside `defaultValue` calls,
-- multiple intricate calls to `defaultValue`,
+- more than 2 intricate calls to `defaultValue`,
 - works only for ES6 `imports`, not for `require`,
 - ...